 Read more about our track record on infection control in our latest annual report.

-Staff, service users and visitors are not allowed to smoke tobacco anywhere on our sites – including wards, grounds and vehicles and during home visits.
+Staff, service users and visitors are not allowed to smoke tobacco on our sites – including on our wards, grounds and vehicles and during home visits.
 This is in line with national NICE guidance.

 We ask that, if you have a home visit from one of our doctors or nurses, you consider and respect the impact smoking has on their health and provide a smoke-free room for the visit.
 As smoke can stay in the air for some time, even with a window open, we also ask that you do not smoke for up to one hour before an appointment.

 - Smoking is the main cause of premature death in the UK, claiming the lives of around 100,000 people every year.
 Smoking also contributes to many preventable illnesses and hospital admissions for heart attacks, strokes, breathing problems and cancers.
 In Derbyshire, smoking remains the most preventable cause of premature death, ill health and health inequality